 These brief passages present a radical view of what we call our natural appetites.
 We think that such appetites come from the body and are about satisfying the body’s needs.
-But they really come from the ego and are really about satisfying the ego’s needs—specifically, “the ego’s need to confirm itself.”
+But they really come from the ego and are really about satisfying the ego’s needs—specifically, “ego needs to confirm itself.”
 Body appetites are therefore a case of the ego using the body to convince itself (and us) that it is real.
 That ego confirmation is the actual need within the physical need.
 Thus, physical impulses are not really natural at all.
 In fact, as the first quote says, they are a misdirection of what is truly natural.
 And what is truly natural?
 Our “miracle impulses,” which are clearly the same thing as our “natural impulse to help.”

 The results of this distortion follow logically.
 First, we do not satisfy our real drive, since we are expressing not it, but a substitute for it.
-Note the following sentence: “In conscious actions, then, his interpersonal relationships also become superficial, and miracle-inspired relating becomes impossible” (Urtext).
+Note the following sentence: “In conscious actions, then, your interpersonal relationships also become superficial, and miracle-inspired relating becomes impossible” (T-1.28.7:3).
 The sexual impulse tells us to relate to another’s body, the most superficial aspect of the person.
 How, then, can our relationships not become superficial?
 And how can this superficiality satisfy our true impulse to deeply join?

 In short, by expressing a false version of our real drive, the real drive does not get satisfied but remains bottled up, causing a buildup of tension.
 As an analogy, imagine that you had an overwhelming love for a certain person, but this love scared you.
 So you channeled it into, say, a hobby of collecting air sickness bags (an actual hobby I just discovered on Yahoo!).
 Would this hobby actually satisfy your love for this person?
 Or would it just give a hollow illusion of satisfaction while causing an underlying buildup of unexpressed love?

 According to the Course, this is basically the situation we are in.
 We really are like those monks I talked about earlier.
-We have repressed our truly natural impulses (the Course says the ego “denies all truly natural impulses”—T-4.VI.4:3) and we have twisted them into artificial and distorted versions of themselves.
+We have repressed our truly natural impulses (the Course says the ego “utilizes repression against all truly natural impulses”—T‑4.VIII.13:4) and we have twisted them into artificial and distorted versions of themselves.
 Having done so, we call these distorted versions “natural” and treat them as sacred.
 Yet the proof that they are not natural lies in the fact that no matter how much we satiate them, we are never satisfied.
 And all the while, a deeper drive goes unexpressed and so a deeper tension simply builds.

 The Course’s new vision of behavior